alpha-yadav/DSA/readme.md

 For sparse graphs, an **adjacency list** is generally a more efficient representation.
 It uses less space and is more efficient for adding/removing edges and vertices.
 Consider using adjacency lists if memory efficiency is critical or if your graph is sparse.

+#  Introduction To Graph Theory
+## Introduction to Graph Theory

+Graph theory is a branch of mathematics that studies graphs, which are mathematical structures used to model pairwise relations between objects.
+A graph consists of **vertices** (also called nodes or points) and **edges** (also called lines or arcs) that connect pairs of vertices.
+These seemingly simple structures have surprisingly broad applications in diverse fields.

+**Basic Concepts:**

+* **Graph:** A collection of vertices and edges.
+Formally, G = (V, E), where V is the set of vertices and E is the set of edges.
+* **Vertex (Node):** A point or element in the graph.
+* **Edge:** A connection between two vertices.
+Edges can be:
+    * **Undirected:**  The connection between vertices is symmetric (e.g., a friendship between two people).
+Represented as {u, v} where u and v are vertices.
+    * **Directed:** The connection has a direction (e.g., a one-way street).
+Represented as (u, v), indicating a directed edge from u to v.
+These are also called *arcs*.
+* **Adjacent Vertices:** Two vertices are adjacent if there's an edge connecting them.
+* **Incident:** An edge is incident to a vertex if the vertex is one of the endpoints of the edge.
+* **Degree (of a vertex):**  The number of edges incident to a vertex.
+In directed graphs, we have in-degree (number of incoming edges) and out-degree (number of outgoing edges).
+* **Path:** A sequence of vertices where consecutive vertices are adjacent.
+* **Cycle:** A path that starts and ends at the same vertex, with no other vertex repeated.
+* **Connected Graph:** A graph where there's a path between any two vertices.
+* **Disconnected Graph:** A graph that is not connected.
+* **Complete Graph:** A graph where every pair of distinct vertices is connected by a unique edge.
+* **Tree:** A connected graph with no cycles.
+* **Subgraph:** A graph whose vertices and edges are subsets of another graph.
+* **Weighted Graph:** A graph where each edge has an associated weight (e.g., distance, cost).

+**Types of Graphs:**

+Besides undirected and directed graphs, there are several other types, including:

+* **Simple Graph:** A graph with no loops (edges connecting a vertex to itself) and no multiple edges (more than one edge between the same pair of vertices).
+* **Multigraph:** A graph that allows multiple edges between the same pair of vertices.
+* **Pseudograph:** A graph that allows both loops and multiple edges.
+* **Bipartite Graph:** A graph whose vertices can be divided into two disjoint sets such that every edge connects a vertex in one set to a vertex in the other set.

+**Applications of Graph Theory:**

+Graph theory finds applications in numerous fields, including:

+* **Computer Science:** Network routing, data structures, algorithm design, social network analysis.
+* **Operations Research:** Transportation networks, scheduling problems, resource allocation.
+* **Chemistry:** Molecular structures, chemical reactions.
+* **Physics:**  Modeling interactions in systems, network analysis.
+* **Biology:**  Gene regulatory networks, protein-protein interaction networks, phylogenetic trees.
+* **Social Sciences:** Social networks, collaboration networks.

+This introduction provides a basic overview of graph theory.
+Further exploration involves studying specific algorithms (e.g., shortest path algorithms, minimum spanning tree algorithms), graph properties, and advanced topics like graph coloring, planarity, and network flows.